 Available-for-sale securities are comprised of corporate notes and notes from government-sponsored agencies.
 Investments classified as "available-for-sale" and are recorded at estimated fair value, as determined by quoted market rates, on the consolidated balance sheets with any unrealized gains and losses reported in stockholders' equity as a component of accumulated other comprehensive income (loss).
-Realized gains and losses and declines in the fair value of available-for-sale securities below their cost that are deemed to be "other than temporary" are reflected in interest income.
+Realized gains and losses and losses reported in interfective below their cost that are deemed to be "other than temporary" are reflected in interest income.
 No "other than temporary" unrealized losses have been incurred to date and realized gains and losses were immaterial during the years presented.
 The cost of securities sold is based on the specific-identification method.